Ancient Civilizations or River Valley Civilizations

 Judging from the excellence of the Harappan civilization it is clear that the cities were efficiently governed.
 However, we do not have exact information about their government.
 There is no evidence of kings or queens.
 Each city was probably looked after by a committee consisting of rich merchants and priests.

-Decline and Destruction of the Indus Valley Civilization
+Decline of Indus Valley Civilization

 The Indus Valley civilization which flourished for about a thousand years, came to an abrupt end.
 Historians have put forward various theories for its sudden decline:

-• Natural calamities like earthquakes, floods or epidemics might have destroyed the cities.
+- Natural calamities like earthquakes, floods or epidemics might have destroyed the cities.

-• Invasion by foreign tribes like the Aryans may have led to its destruction.
+- Invasion by foreign tribes like the Aryans may have led to its destruction.

-• A change in the course of the river Indus may have rendered the land infertile.
+- A change in the course of the river Indus may have rendered the land infertile.

 Like the other three ancient civilizations—the Mesopotamian, the Egyptian and the Harappan civilizations—the Chinese civilization also grew up in a river valley.
 This civilization flourished in the valley of the river Hwang Ho (Yellow River) and later extended to the valley of the river Yangtze.